 The Dyrt Trip Planner

-Turning user insights into a revenue-driving feature for a growing camping community.
+Turning user insights into a revenue-driving feature for a growing camping app.

 background

 I joined The Dyrt during a pivotal moment in its growth.
-After years of building a vibrant community and a massive database of campground reviews, the company was ready to introduce a new revenue stream.
+After years of building an active community and a robust database of campground reviews, the company was ready to introduce a new revenue stream.
 As Lead Product Designer, my role was to collaboratively define and design a compelling premium experience that users would be excited to pay for, laying the foundation for a scalable subscription model.

 business goal